Pola

 Frequently Asked Questions About Branding and Rebranding

-Is branding really important in B2B?
+Is Branding Really Important in B2B?

 An SVG icon depicting a stylized arrow pointing to the right.
 It consists of two lines: a curved line from the bottom left to the top right, and a straight line extending rightward from the bottom point of the curve.
 The arrow has rounded edges and is drawn in a dark blue color.